K2ercom/k2er_doc/docs/mappings/camerapanstick.md

     * **Default**: The return to the center occurs after an interruption, which may cause a pause.

-    * **Continuous**: Returns to the center without interruption, but not all games support this mode.
+    * **Nonstop**: Returns to the center without interruption, but not all games support this mode.

+* **Re-center Delay**: When in Default Re-center Mode, the simulated finger returns to the center after crossing the boundary with a delay of n milliseconds.

 * **Release Delay**: After the joystick returns to the center, there is a delay of n milliseconds before stopping.

+* **Sensitivity X**: Sensitivity for horizontal movements.
+The higher the value, the faster the horizontal movement.

+* **Sensitivity Y**: Sensitivity for vertical movements.
+The higher the value, the faster the vertical movement.

 * **Main Joystick in Dual-joystick**: K2er supports two gamepads controlling the `Camera stick` simultaneously.
 If both joysticks are in use, the main gamepad will take priority.